jbanal003/c867_wgu/README.md

-# C867 - Class Roster
+# C867 - Scripting and Programming - Applications
+## Class Roster

 You are hired as a contractor to help a university migrate an existing student system to a new platform using C++ language.
 Since the application already exists, its requirements exist as well, and they are outlined in the next section.
 You are responsible for implementing the part of the system based on these requirements.
 A list of data is provided as part of these requirements.
 This part of the system is responsible for reading and manipulating the provided data.